safe-global/safe-modules/modules/passkey/README.md

 ## Contracts Overview

 Safe account being standard agnostic, new user flows such as custom signature verification logic can be added/removed as and when required.
 By leveraging this flexibility to support customizing Safe account, Passkeys-based execution flow can be enabled on a Safe.
 The contracts in this package use [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) standard and [WebAuthn](https://w3c.github.io/webauthn/) standard to allow signature verification for WebAuthn credentials using the secp256r1 curve.
-The contracts in this package are designed to be used with precompiles for signature verification in the supported networks or use any verifier contract as a fallback mechanism.
-In their current state, the contracts are tested with [Fresh Crypto Lib (FCL)](https://github.com/rdubois-crypto/FreshCryptoLib) and [daimo-eth](https://github.com/daimo-eth/p256-verifier).
+The contracts in this package are designed to be used with precompiles for signature verification in the supported networks or use any verifier contract implementing the EIP-7212 interface as a fallback mechanism.
+In their current state, the contracts are tested with [Fresh Crypto Lib (FCL) P-256 implementation](https://github.com/rdubois-crypto/FreshCryptoLib) and the [Daimo P-256 verifier](https://github.com/daimo-eth/p256-verifier).

 The below sections give a high-level overview of the contracts present in this package.